 Become a member and get unlimited access to the entire skills library of over 4,900 courses, including more Audio + Music and personalized recommendations.Start Your Free Trial Now

 Look for more courses in our Songwriting series in 2014!
 We'll cover Logic, GarageBand, and other popular DAWs.

-I'll start with a blank Pro Tools session, customize it and add my first rough song idea.
-I'll find the right tempo, meter and key for it, and then re-record it with a click track.
-Then I'll add a vocal idea and a drum pattern.
+I'll start with a blank Pro Tools session, customize it and add my first rough song idea. (guitar music) I'll find the right tempo, meter and key for it, and then re-record it with a click track. (upbeat music) (distant singing) Then I'll add a vocal idea and a drum pattern.
 Next I'll start adding in other instrumentation and potential musical hooks to fill out the idea.
 Along the way, I'll demonstrate editing techniques and adding some basic effects to help inspire the sound and performance.
-Once I've got all the ideas down, I'll create a rough mix balancing the track volumes, panning the tracks, and adding a que, and maybe even some reverbent delay.
+Once I've got all the ideas down, I'll create a rough mix balancing the track volumes, panning the tracks, and adding a queue, and maybe even some reverbent delay.

 Then I'll add some limiting to the master fader track and bring the output level of the track up, so it's loud enough to compete with professionally mastered tracks.
 Finally, I'll bounce down the song to share with people and discuss the next steps after completing a demo song.
 So join me as we delve into songwriting in Pro Tools.